webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 ## Notational Conventions

 The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
-It's not shouting, when they are capitalized, they have the special meaning described in {{!RFC2119}}.
+When they are capitalized, they have the special meaning described in
+{{!RFC8174}}.

 This document uses the terminology from {{RFC8030}}, primarily user agent, push service, and application server.